dimaMachina/graphql-eslint/website/src/pages/rules/provided-required-arguments.md

 ---
 description:
-  "A field or directive is only valid if all required (non-null without a default value) field arguments have been provided.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A field or directive is only valid if all required (non-null without a default value) field arguments have been provided.'
 ---

 # `provided-required-arguments`